Hereditary angioedema: Prognosis

 About 25% of those affected die in the first two decades of life, mainly due to lack of treatment.
+In an Italian study, people with HAE had an average life expectancy like that of the general population.

 Epidemiology

 Data regarding the epidemiology of angioedema is limited.
-The incidence of HAE is one in 10,000–50,000 people in the United States and Canada.
+The incidence of HAE is one in 50,000 worldwide.
 Mortality rates are estimated at 15–33%, resulting primarily from laryngeal edema and asphyxiation.
 HAE leads to 15,000–30,000 emergency department visits per year.